 Chorea-acanthocytosis is caused by mutations of the VPS13A gene located on the long arm (q) of chromosome 9 (9q21).
 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated "p" and a long arm designated "q".
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, "chromosome 9q21" refers to band 21 on the long arm of chromosome 9.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.

 The VPS13A gene contains instructions for creating (encoding) a protein known as chorein.
-The exact role and function of chorein is not fully understood.
+The exact role and function of chorein is not fully understood, but it may be involved in transporting cellular proteins.

 McLeod syndrome is caused by mutations of the XK gene located on the X chromosome.
 The XK gene encodes the XK protein, which bears (expresses) the Kx red blood cell antigen.
 The exact function of the XK protein is not fully understood.
 This protein is believed to play a role in transport and possibly may assist substances to move into and out of cells.
 The XK protein is found in the brain, muscle and heart and on the surface of red blood cells.